plancomps/CBS-beta/CBS-beta/docs/Browsing.md

 according to their types.
 The local Funcons-Index page for a particular language lists only the names of the funcons actually used in its specification.

-> Links to local Funcons-Index pages are to be added to the language overview
-> pages.

 The [Funcon Reuse] page shows which of the languages in [Languages-beta] reference each funcon.